fouadchouag/rad-bci-python/README.md

 - Ensure the venv’s Scripts (Windows) or bin (Linux/macOS) directory is on your PATH.

 **Alternatives (if you don’t use the CLI entry point)**

-- As a module (if the package name is rbciad):

-- python -m rbciad

 - Directly from the repo root (fallback):